Disappearance of Paige Renkoski: Aftermath

-The police have ruled the case a homicide, even though her body has never been located and no one has been charged in her disappearance or death.
 Michigan Crime Stoppers is offering a cash reward of up to $2,500 for any information about Renkoski.
-As of 2019, cold-case investigators of the Livingston County Sheriff's Department continue to work on the case.

 On June 27, 1990, workers began erecting billboards featuring Renkoski along Interstate 96; a total of 25 billboard ads were planned.
 In May 2013, authorities announced that they would be erecting billboards featuring Renkoski and two other missing women.

 On February 2, 2018, a dual memorial service was held for Renkoski and her mother, who died in December 2017.

 Renkoski's disappearance is discussed in a book about the death of Linda Sobek entitled Death of a Model by true crime author Clifford L. Linedecker.